ranfysvalle02/Interactive-RAG/README.md

 ![](irag-chunk-mgmt.png)

-With our data model in place, we need to prepare the content.
+With our pristine Markdown from Firecrawl in hand, we need to prepare the content.
 The performance of any RAG system hinges on a well-chunked knowledge base.
 Breaking a document into pieces sounds simple, but doing it *intelligently* is crucial.

 Using a tool like **LangChain's `RecursiveCharacterTextSplitter`** is a great start.
-It intelligently breaks down documents by trying to keep paragraphs and sentences whole, which is vital for preserving the semantic meaning of the text.
+Because Firecrawl gives us Markdown, this splitter can respect headers and sections, keeping related concepts together.

 You can control this process with two key "tuning knobs":